guilhemmarchand/nmon-for-splunk/docs/large_scale_deployment.rst

 You can easily customize the acceleration period by creating a local copy of the datamodels.conf under the "local" directory.

-Then, for each data model, ensure to set the required period, example with a 1 year period:
+Then, for each data model, ensure to set the required period, example with a 3 months period:

 ::

-    acceleration.earliest_time = 1y
+    acceleration.earliest_time = -3mon

 Acceleration setting of data models can also be managed directly in Splunk Web: